jdevalk/XML-Sitemap-PHP-Script/README.md

 # XML Sitemap PHP Script

-This simple PHP script is meant to help you easily create XML Sitemaps for static files.
-Read more about the [XML Sitemap PHP script](http://yoast.com/xml-sitemap-php-script/).
+This simple PHP script is meant to help you easily create XML Sitemaps for static files, for instance PDFs.

 ## Configuration

+1. Copy `xml-sitemap-config-sample.ini` to `xml-sitemap-config.ini`
+2. Configure the settings.
-Open the config.php file and configure the settings.
-Then check the output and if it's ok, add the script URL to Google Webmaster Tools.
+3. Check the output of the xml-sitemap script and if it's ok, add the script URL to Google Webmaster Tools.

+## FAQ

+### Why do the `changefreq` and `priority` default to empty?

+Because Google doesn't use them, and at that point outputting them is more work than it's worth.
+If you want to set them though, you can.

+### Why can't I host the XSL elsehwere?

+You can put it wherever you want except that it _has_ to come from the same domain.
+I'd suggest just keeping it with the script.

+### Could I run this in a WordPress `wp-content` folder?

+Yes, absolutely.
+Set the `directory` to `uploads` and make sure `recursive` is set to `true` and it'd generate a nice XML sitemap for all your PDFs.

+### Can I report issues?

+Absolutely, on this project's [GitHub](https://github.com/jdevalk/XML-Sitemap-PHP-Script).

 ## License